wechaty/getting-started/README.md

 > Generated via [open-in-cloud-shell](https://cloud.google.com/shell/docs/open-in-cloud-shell)

 The Google Cloud Shell should open our tutorial in the right panel for you, please follow it to finish the tutorials.

+Learn more from our blog: [Google Cloud Shell Tutorials for Wechaty, @huan, Feb 20, 2021](https://wechaty.js.org/2021/02/20/google-cloud-shell-tutorials/)

 ## Features